code-injection-detection/gcc-Linux-Implementation/README.md

 More info here: https://eprint.iacr.org/2015/728

-An effort to port the First-Implementation repo into gcc and linux
+An effort to port the First-Implementation repo into gcc and Linux.

+Packages needed: python3, gcc, javac (java compiler)